bids-standard/bids-website/docs/datasets/index.md

 If you're looking for full data files to run the validator on or simply compare to your own _bidsified_ data try searching here.
 Datasets here are (by and large) publicly available and conform to BIDS.

-[publicnEUro](https://publicneuro.eu/) is a data repository for BIDS dataset.
+[publicnEUro](https://publicneuro.eu/) is a data repository for BIDS datasets.
 The principle is similar to OpenNeuro, where each dataset is shared independently.
 Once shared, a DOI is available for citation, and the link allows users to access the data.
 The platform is GDPR compliant, allowing us to share brain imaging data in a way that is as FAIR as possible.